wntrblm/flask-talisman/README.rst

 -  Sets a strict `Referrer-Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy>`_
    of ``strict-origin-when-cross-origin`` that governs which referrer information should be included with requests made.
--  Disables ingest-cohort by default in the `Permissions-Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy>`_ like `Drupal <https://www.drupal.org/project/drupal/issues/3209628>`_ to enhance privacy protection.
+-  Disables interest-cohort by default in the `Permissions-Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy>`_ like `Drupal <https://www.drupal.org/project/drupal/issues/3209628>`_ to enhance privacy protection.

 In addition to Talisman, you **should always use a cross-site request